fictionco/fiction/@docs/essentials/styles/index.md

 ### `content.vue`

 One of the cleanest ways to handle your global styling is to add it to your [content wrapper](./content) component.
-This removes the need for a stand alone CSS file.
+This removes the need for a stand-alone CSS file.

 ```html
 <!-- content.vue -->